 Employees cannot be excluded from a plan merely because they are older workers.

 The automatic employee contributions cannot exceed 10 percent of compensation in any year.
-The employee is permitted to change the amount of his or her employee contributions or choose not to contribute but must do so by making an affirmative election.
+The employee is permitted to change the amount of his or her employee contributions or choose not to contribute, but must do so by making an affirmative election.

-The employer must make at least either:
+You must make at least either:

 - A matching contribution of 100 percent for salary deferrals up to 1 percent of compensation and a 50 percent match for all salary deferrals above 1 percent but no more than 6 percent of compensation; or